AllwineDesigns/stl_cmd/README.md

     stl_borders <input file>

 Outputs the number of border edges in the STL files.
-This should be 0 for fully enclosed meshes.
-If the output is greater than 0, the mesh has holes in it.
+This should be 0 for maniforld meshes.
+If the output is greater than 0, the mesh has holes in it or has non-manifold edges.

 ## Modifiers